cactus911/momentForests/docs/workedexamples.md

 <br>
 ## III.
 Results
-The estimation results are reported and plotted here.
-The full estimation results are stored [here](https://github.com/cactus911/momentForests/tree/master/Monte_Carlo)
+The estimation results are reported and plotted below.
+The Stata do file for running these simulations and the corresponding full estimates are stored [here](https://github.com/cactus911/momentForests/tree/master/Monte_Carlo).

 ### 1/3 Discrete Case